grplyler/raylib-cmake-starter/README.md

 # Raylib CMake Starter for C++

 This is a starter project for using [Raylib](https://www.raylib.com/) with C++ and CMake.
-It comes packaged with Ralib, RayGUI, and ENet for Networking
+It comes packaged with Raylib, Raygui, RGLayout (mine), and imgui (with docker) integration with raylib (branch: imgui)

 ## Getting Started